-CFIL executes Irish and UK equities & ETFs on Exchanges in Europe and UK either directly on order book or off order book.
-Additionally CFIL may transmit orders to a third party broker.
-For central European and rest of world equity & ETF orders, CFIL predominantly transmits orders to a third party broker.
-CFIL may also execute via MTF's.
-CFIL notes that orders can be transmitted to affiliate CFE.
+CFIL executes Irish and UK equities & ETFs on exchanges in Europe and UK either directly on order book or off order book.
+Additionally, CFIL may transmit orders to a third-party broker.
+For central European and rest of world equity & ETF orders, CFIL predominantly transmits orders to a third-party broker.
+CFIL may also execute via multilateral trading facilities ("MTFs").
+CFIL notes that orders can be transmitted to its affiliate Cantor Fitzgerald Europe.